 In order that Israel would not boast against the Lord that it was their own strength that saved them, God winnows the men down to a mere 300 hundred.

-And when the chaos on the Capitol occurred on January 6, we were shown who was standing for righteousness and who would not stand.
+And when the chaos on the Capitol occurred on Jan.
+6, we were shown which of our leaders would stand for righteousness and who would not.
 The ranks are being winnowed to a few good men and women.
 And this is what we need.
 We must take out the trash.

 God ultimately destroys the Midianites through his imperfect chosen man Gideon, and he did it in a most fascinating way.
 He turned the enemy upon themselves.
 “The Lord caused the men [the Midianites] throughout the camp to turn on each other with their own swords.”

-I love President Trump, but he is not who we look to for our deliverance.
+I love President Trump because I believe he loves this nation and the American people, but he is not who we look to for our deliverance.
 When Gideon had destroyed Israel’s enemies, the people said to him, “Rule over us—you, your son and your grandson—because you saved us out of the hand of the Midian.”

 God certainly used President Trump and we must always be grateful for that and to continue to pray for him, but we must be like Gideon, who told the people: “I will not rule over you, nor will my son rule over you.
 The Lord will rule over you.”

-That being said, I don’t rule out another Trump run should he not be impeached or that God is yet through with him.
+That being said, I don’t rule out another Trump run or that God is yet through with him.
 In the meantime, let us look to God for our deliverance and remember, the Lord is with you, mighty warrior.
-God bless you my friends and may you #Reignwell.